 The Constitution Agreement and Articles of Association were approved at an Extraordinary General Meeting on 8 February 2018, which took affect on 1 April 2018.

-On 1 November 2018, a revised version of RSSB’s Constitution Agreement was approved at the Annual General Meeting and would be effective from 1 April 2019.
+On 1 November 2018, a revised version of RSSB’s Constitution Agreement was approved at the Annual General Meeting, which took affect on 1 April 2019.

 Our formal arrangements for working with you are set out in the Constitution Agreement, which regulates the operation and management of RSSB.
 Our Member Charter sets out how we wish our relationship to work with you.